Animal Re-Identification on Microcontrollers

 \subsection{Knowledge Distillation}

-In our knowledge distillation experiments, we study three variants: ViT$\rightarrow$ CNN, ViT$\rightarrow$ ViT, and CNN$\rightarrow$ CNN.
-The dataset is split following the steps described in \autoref{sec:background}.
-Each model is evaluated on six public Animal Re-ID datasets, reporting mean Average Precision (mAP) and Rank-1, Rank-5, and Rank-10 retrieval accuracy. mAP measures how well the model retrieves all correct matches in the gallery~\cite{zheng2015scalable}.
+In our KD experiments, we study three variants: ViT$\rightarrow$CNN, ViT$\rightarrow$ViT, and CNN$\rightarrow$CNN.
+The datasets follow the training--gallery--query split described in \autoref{sec:background}.
+Each model is evaluated using mean Average Precision (mAP) and Rank-1, Rank-5, and Rank-10 retrieval accuracy. mAP measures how well the model retrieves all correct gallery matches for each query~\cite{zheng2015scalable}.